 Sound emission measurements

 The key objective of sound emission measurements is to describe the sound emission of a given wind turbine as a function of wind speed.
 The sound emission measurements are carried out according to IEC 61400-11: "Wind turbines – Part 11: Acoustic noise measurement techniques" and the respective regulations of the "Fördergesellschaft für Windenergieanlage" (FGW).
-For this purpose, Müller-BBM simultaneously records the sound pressure level, wind direction and wind speed as well as the electric power of the wind turbine using the multi-channel measuring system PAK of our sister company Müller-BBM VibroAkustik Systeme GmbH.
+For this purpose, Müller-BBM simultaneously records all relevant quantities of the wind turbine using the multi-channel measuring system PAK of our sister company Müller-BBM VibroAkustik Systeme GmbH.

 Sound immission measurements

 The sound immission measurements are carried out according to the Sixth General Administrative Regulation to the Federal Immission Control Act (Technical Instructions on Noise Abatement – TA Lärm; 1998-08-26).
-Here, too, a microphone with a secondary windscreen is used.
-For the evaluation, the performance data of the wind turbine, wind speed and wind direction are taken into account, only periods without background noise and with a high performance of the wind turbine are considered.
+For evaluation, the performance data of the wind turbine, wind speed and wind direction are taken into account, only periods without background noise and with a high performance of the wind turbine are considered.

 The testing laboratory for sound and vibration as well as the calibration laboratory for acceleration and acoustic measurement quantities are accredited in accordance with ISO/IEC 17025.
 The accreditation certificates can be downloaded here.